tpgillam/bream/README.md

 amber is currently in pre-alpha development, and does _NOT_ yet have a
     stable serialisation format.

+Any release in the 0.0.x series may contain breaking changes.

 Please do test-drive and give feedback, or else check back soon for a stable version!

 **END WARNING**